peterukk/rte-rrtmgp/README.md

 **How it works**: instead of the original 3D interpolation routine and "eta" parameter to handle the overlapping absorption of "minor" gases in a given band, this fork implements neural networks to predict the optical depths and planck fractions for a set of atmospheric conditions and gas concentrations, which includes a large number of absorbing gases (17).
 The model takes as input a single layer and so is agnostic to vertical discretization.

 **Speed**: The optical depth kernel is up to 3 times faster than the original on ifort+MKL when using single precision and a 4-layer neural network model which takes as input scaled temperature, pressure and all non-constant RRTMGP gases (19 inputs in total).
 Optical depths and planck fractions are predicted by separate models, which output all 256 g-points.
-The fastest implementation uses BLAS/MKL where the data is packed into a matrix which is then fed to GEMM call to predict a block of data at a time (neural networks = vector/vector or matrix/matrix products).
+The fastest implementation uses BLAS/MKL where the data is packed into a matrix which is then fed to GEMM call to predict a block of data at a time (replacing the matrix-vector dot product of a feed-forward neural network with a matrix-matrix call).

 **Accuracy**: The mean absolute and max vertical errors in the downwelling and up-welling fluxes are now comparable to the original scheme (<0.5 W/m2 for mean, 1-2 W/m2 for max vertical error) relative to an accurate line-by-line model.
 The upwelling fluxes are in some cases (surprisingly) even more accurate; however the heating rates still end up being somewhat less accurate overall due to being sensitive to flux errors in the stratosphere, where the neural network performs worse.
-These results are based on a pseudo-independent test set (where the temperature and humidity profiles are independent but not  the combination of gas concentrations).
+These results are based on a pseudo-independent test set (where the temperature and humidity profiles are independent but not  the combination of gas concentrations) and are likely to be worse for truly independent data from e.g. a GCM.

 **how to use**
+currently only works with the RFMIP profiles

 **to-do**
 - "missing gases" -how to handle these?
 Assume some default concentrations but what?
 A range of models for various use cases (e.g. GCM, GCM-lite, NWP...)?
-- related to this, offer user choice regarding speed/accuracy (more accurate models are computationally slower)
+- related to this, offer user choice regarding speed/accuracy? (simpler, faster models which are less accurate
 - implement for shortwave
-- GPU kernels
+- GPU kernels - should be easy and very fast with openacc_cublas
-- post-processing (scaling) coefficients should maybe be integrated into neural-fortran and loaded from the same files as the model weights
+- post-processing (scaling) coefficients should perhaps be integrated into neural-fortran and loaded from the same files as the model weights

 # RTE+RRTMGP